Stripe Revenue and Growth Statistics (2023)

 Series H, March 2021 $94.4 billion

-Sources: TechCrunch, Bloomberg, Crunchbase, CB Insights, CNBC
+Sources: TechCrunch, Bloomberg, Crunchbase, CB Insights, CNBC, TechCrunch

 As a private company, Stripe doesn’t share comprehensive data on internal metrics, including payment volume.